saastechacademy/foundation/project-ideas/product-master/ProductTypes.md

 When a product consists of a large number of parts or combinations of parts, it is known as a configurable good.
 **Examples:** Bike, Computer, Cell phone, etc.

-### Work In Process (WIP)
-Work in process refers to products that have not been completed during the manufacturing process.

 ### Digital Goods
 Digital goods are products stored, delivered, and used in electronic format.
 They may also be referred to as electronic goods or e-goods.
 - Digital goods are shipped electronically, either via email or through a secure download link.
 **Examples:** E-books, Music files, Software, Digital images, Website templates, Manuals in electronic format, and any electronically stored file(s).

-### Cross-Sell Products
-Cross-selling occurs when a customer buys a product, and you sell them an additional product that complements the one they are already purchasing.
-- The cross-sold products are usually smaller value items.
-- It increases the chances of additional sales and boosts the average order size.
-**Example:** Recommending related and complementary products dynamically based on product category, clickstream, purchases, and shopping cart information.

-### Up-Sell Products
-Up-selling occurs when a customer intends to buy a product, and you offer them a better, often more expensive product.
-- It requires demonstrating better value for money to the customer.

 ### Virtual Product
 A virtual product has no real inventory associated with it.